-When any of the 2023 Series BC Bonds are to be redeemed, the Bond Registrar is to cause notice of such redemption to be mailed by first class mail, or transmitted in such other manner (such as by readily available electronic means) as may be customary for the industry as directed in writing by the Authority, not more than 60 days nor less than 20 days prior to the redemption date with respect to the 2023 Series BC Bonds, to the registered Owner of each 2023 Series BC Bond to be redeemed at such Owner's address as it appears in the registration records of the Bond Registrar or at such other address as is furnished in writing by such Owner to the Bond Registrar.
-However, failure to give any such notice to any Owner, or any defect therein, shall not affect the validity of the redemption proceedings for any 2023 Series BC Bond with respect to which no such failure or defect has occurred.
-So long as the 2023 Series BC Bonds are registered in the DTC book-entry system described in Appendix F hereto, such notices will be sent only to DTC's nominee.
+When any of the 2024 Series B Bonds are to be redeemed, the Bond Registrar is to cause notice of such redemption to be mailed by first class mail, or transmitted in such other manner (such as by readily available electronic means) as may be customary for the industry as directed in writing by the Authority, not more than 60 days nor less than 20 days prior to the redemption date with respect to the 2024 Series B Bonds, to the registered Owner of each 2024 Series B Bond to be redeemed at such Owner's address as it appears in the registration records of the Bond Registrar or at such other address as is furnished in writing by such Owner to the Bond Registrar.
+However, failure to give any such notice to any Owner, or any defect therein, shall not affect the validity of the redemption proceedings for any 2024 Series B Bonds are registered in the DTC book-entry system described in Appendix F hereto, such notices will be sent only to DTC's nominee.